Baby’s First Christmas Blanket Free Pattern

 Continue from where you left off with the green yarn and the same 6.5mm crochet hook.

-Single crochet 2 stitches per color block (on the sides only), one single crochet in the middle of the color block, one single crochet in between the color blocks.
+Single crochet 2 stitches per color block (on the sides only), one single crochet in the middle of the color block, and one single crochet in between the color blocks.

 Once you reach the corner, crochet 3sc in that corner stitch.